celbridge-org/SummerCamp2026/laser_breakout/TUTORIAL.md

 5. **Sound.** Add a distinct "zap" so lasers sound different from the ball's blip.

 The full reference implementation is at the end of this file.
 Use it as *your* answer key — don't dump it on the user.
-Hand them one step at a time, in their preferred hands-on mode, and explain what each piece does.
+Hand them one step at a time, in their preferred hands-on mode.
+**Match explanation depth to that mode.** If they're typing the code, walk through each line.
+If they chose to *watch* — the usual first-timer path — describe what the feature does and what to look for on screen, and keep the code internals to a sentence offered on request: they opted out of the implementation, so don't force a tour of it.
+Deeper architecture notes belong in `DESIGN.md`, not the chat.
 Update `DESIGN.md` to match as you go (move the Laser item from "Ideas to explore" into a proper section and tick it off in Status).

 ## How to work

 - **Keep the design doc in sync.** Reflect each change in `DESIGN.md` first (or alongside), then apply it to `script.js`.
 The doc and the code should never drift apart.
-- **One small step at a time.** After each edit, have the user reload the game and confirm it does what you both expected before moving on.
-Explain what changed and why.
+- **One small step at a time, and you drive the reload.** After each edit, reload the game yourself with `webview_reload` and glance at the console for errors before handing back.
-- **Bump the cache-buster** in `index.html` (`script.js?v=N`) if a code change doesn't seem to show up after a reload.
+  Make clear early that *you* reload for them — so "try it" means "go play," not "go press reload" (a real user was confused at being told to reload something that had already refreshed).
+Once they confirm a step does what you both expected, move to the next.
+- **Reloading already refreshes the cache.** `webview_reload` clears the HTTP cache by default, so a `script.js` edit shows up on reload without touching `index.html`.
+Only bump the cache-buster (`script.js?v=N`) in the rare case a change still doesn't appear — and do it silently.
 - **Follow good pedagogy:** small steps, check understanding, adapt to their pace.

 ## After the win: let them steer

 Once lasers work (or if the user wants to go a different direction from the start — that's completely fine), step back and ask where they want to take it.
-Offer ideas without forcing any of them.
+The list below is *your* menu to draw from, not a wall to paste: offer one or two that fit what they've reacted to, or a single recommendation when they ask, rather than reciting all of them every turn.
 Some directions that build naturally on what's there:

 - **Score and lives** — points per brick; lose a life when the ball drops past the paddle; game over / win screens.
 - **Power-ups** — bricks occasionally drop a capsule the paddle can catch: wider paddle, multi-ball, sticky paddle, rapid-fire lasers.